outworkers/phantom/README.md

 - [ ] Publish `outworkers-util` and all sub modules to Maven Central.
 - [ ] Publish `outworkers-diesel` and all sub modules to Maven Central.
 - [ ] Remove all non standard resolvers from Phantom, all dependencies should build from JCenter and Maven Central by default with no custom resolvers required.
+- [ ] Change all package names and resolvers to reflect our business name change from `Websudos` to `Outworkers`.

 #### Macro API to replace runtime features